RileyLeff/coolslides/docs/DEMO.md

 Verify:
 - Double-clicking `dist/index.html` should render all slides offline.
 - Navigate to “Live Poll Demo”; the `cs-poll` module loads when the slide becomes visible.

+## 4.5) Demo plugin: slide toasts

+- The example deck includes a demo plugin that shows a small toast on slide changes.
+- Config: see `examples/basic-deck/slides.toml` `plugins = ["/packages/plugins-stdlib/dist/demo/index.js"]`.
+- You should see a toast at the bottom when navigating between slides.

 ## 5) Export PDF (deterministic)